wzhings/itmAFA/README.md

 # itmAFA

+## Introduction
-This repo is for the implementations of Enhancing Image-Text Matching with Adaptive Feature Aggregation, which is accepted by ICASSP 2024.
+This repo is for the implementations of [Enhancing Image-Text Matching with Adaptive Feature Aggregation](https://ieeexplore.ieee.org/document/10446913), which is accepted by ICASSP 2024.

-The codes are under preparation, and they will be released soon.
+## Usage